Ozone O3 Sensor:

 Ozone is both an air pollutant and Green House gas.
-The depletion of protective ozone layer is causing the increased heating of earth’s surface.
-The ground level ozone is formed due to photochemical reaction between VOCs and NOx in presence of heat and sunlight.
+The depletion of the protective ozone layer is causing the increased heating of the earth’s surface.
+The ground-level ozone is formed due to a photochemical reaction between VOCs and NOx in presence of heat and sunlight.

 6. How do I protect myself from ozone exposure?

 Use Prana Air’s monitors to continuously monitor the levels of ozone, avoid spending too much time outside when the concentration is high, and avoid continuous travel and trips.

 7. What is the safe level range of ozone for exposure?